AydinFatoglu/M3U-IPTV-Player/README.md

 # M3U IPTV Player

 This repository contains a Python script that implements a simple M3U IPTV player with a graphical user interface (GUI) using the Tkinter library.
-The player allows you to parse an M3U playlist from a given URL and play the channels using the mpv media player.
+The player allows you to parse an M3U playlist from a given URL and play the channels using the mpv media player. (you need to download from www.mpv.io and place next to the py file)

 ## Features